Medically Reviewed by Jennifer Robinson, MD on November 12, 2021

-Hypertension, or high blood pressure, is a common condition that will catch up with most people who live into older age.
+Hypertension, or high blood pressure, is a common condition.
+The older you are, the more likely you are to get it.
 Blood pressure is the force of blood pressing against the walls of your arteries.
-When it's too high, it raises the heart's workload and can cause serious damage to the arteries.
-Over time, uncontrolled high blood pressure increases the risk of heart disease, stroke, and kidney disease.
+When it's too high, your heart has to work harder.
+This can cause serious damage to your arteries.
+Over time, uncontrolled high blood pressure makes you more likely to get heart disease, stroke, and kidney disease.

-High blood pressure is sometimes called a silent killer because it may have no outward symptoms for years.
-In fact, one in five people with the condition don't know they have it.
-Internally, it can quietly damage the heart, lungs, blood vessels, brain, and kidneys if left untreated.
-It's a major risk factor for strokes and heart attacks in the U.S.
+High blood pressure is often called a silent killer because it doesn't always have outward symptoms.
+That means you could have it for years and not know.
+It can quietly damage your heart, lungs, blood vessels, brain, and kidneys if it isn't treated.
+It's a major cause of strokes and heart attacks in the U.S.

-Normal blood pressure readings will fall below 120/80, while higher results over time can indicate hypertension.
-In most cases, the underlying cause of hypertension is unknown.
+Normal blood pressure readings will fall below 120/80.
+Higher results over time can indicate hypertension.
 The top number (systolic) shows the pressure when your heart beats.
-The lower number (diastolic) measures pressure at rest between heartbeats, when the heart refills with blood.
-Occasionally, kidney or adrenal gland disease can lead to hypertension.
+The lower number (diastolic) measures pressure at rest between heartbeats, when your heart refills with blood.

-Almost one-quarter of Americans have prehypertension.
-Their blood pressure is consistently just above the normal level -- falling anywhere between 120 and 139 for systolic pressure or 80 to 89 for the diastolic pressure.
-People in this range have twice the risk of developing heart disease than those with a lower reading.
-Your doctor may recommend lifestyle changes to help lower your blood pressure.
+Elevated blood pressure is consistently just above the normal level -- anywhere between 120 and 129 for systolic pressure and less than 80 for diastolic pressure.
+People in this range are more likely to get heart disease than those with a lower reading.
+Your doctor may suggest lifestyle changes to help get your numbers down.

 The Hypertension Danger Zone